sazio/sazio.github.io/_pages/Projects.md

 * Estimating the Surround of Ganglion Cells in Large-Scale Recordings. [see Bernstein 2023 Poster](https://abstracts.g-node.org/conference/BC23/abstracts#/uuid/fba85980-a2a9-4c22-a584-979b2634eeab)
   * Characterized center-surround receptive field properties in retinal ganglion cells
   * Developed methods for accurate estimation in large-scale multi-electrode array recordings

+### Visual detection of elementary image features during natural behaviour
+Work led by Jun Yang at ENS, Paris.
+My contribution is essentially on the DL part.
+Submitted to ECVP 2025

+*  Used deep neural networks to predict human perceptual decisions from trial-by-trial judgments, demonstrating that both local feature analysis and global scene context contribute equally to visual decision-making in naturalistic environments